 The following conditions apply to MAC learning:

-- Log in to the OpenStack Management Server as
+- Log in to the Integrated OpenStack Manager as the

 - Disable port security and security groups on the port where you want to configure MAC learning.